Find Trade Colleges

 $17,917 Avg Student Debt

-Students from Washington who attend WVC full time pay an average of $4,968 in tuition and fees.
-Out-of-state students pay an average of $5,458.
+Full-time students from Washington pay an average of $4,968 in tuition and fees if they choose to attend WVC.
+If you are from out of state, expect to pay an average of $5,458.
 Bachelor’s Degree recipients from WVC accumulate an average of $17,917 in student debt by the time they complete their degree.
-Around 78% of those degree recipients were women.
+Of those students who received their degree, 78% were women.

 #24